TheBitDrifter/bappa_docs/content/docs/inputs.md

 ## Freedom in Client Systems

-While core systems should only read from InputBuffers, client systems have no such restriction!
+While core systems should only read from ActionBuffers, client systems have no such restriction!
 When writing client systems, you're free to:

 - Read inputs directly from receivers
 - Check keyboard, mouse, or gamepad state directly with Ebiten functions